Herbert Hans Haupt: Operation Pastorius

 Operation Pastorius consisted of 12 English-speaking Germans who were trained as secret agents at the Brandenburg Sabotage School.
-Eight eventually graduated and were sent to the United States via U-boat to try to damage the U.S. war industries.
+Eight eventually graduated and were sent to the U.S. via U-boat to try to damage U.S. war industries.
 Haupt and three others landed on Ponte Vedra Beach, Florida on June 17, 1942.
 The remaining group landed on Long Island.

-Haupt promptly took a train from Jacksonville to Chicago, where he stayed with his parents and visited his girlfriend.
-Haupt may well have intended to remain inactive until the end of the war.
-However, two members of the Long Island group, George John Dasch and Ernst Peter Burger, had almost immediately turned themselves in to American authorities, naming the other members of their teams.
+Haupt promptly took a train from Jacksonville, Florida to Chicago, where he stayed with his parents and visited his girlfriend.
+He may well have intended to remain inactive until the end of the war.
+However, two members of the Long Island group, George John Dasch and Ernest Peter Burger, had almost immediately turned themselves in to American authorities, naming the other members of their teams.
 Haupt and his parents were arrested in Chicago on June 27.